teqfw/vue/README.md

 # @teqfw/vue

-TeqFW: base module to use Vue on the front in teq-plugins.
+Wrapper-plugin for Vue v3 & Vue Router v4 to use in Tequila Framework based apps.